Misophonia Treatment in Ventura, CA

 Many People Struggle With Misophonia

 Misophonia was thought to be a rare disorder, but as it’s becoming well more known, more people are sharing their personal struggles.
 Women seem to report Misophonia more than men.
 But, the male to female ratio is not officially known.
 Misophonia usually appears around the preteen/teen years but can occur later on in life.
 It often begins in the home in reaction to a parent or other family member, but can also begin from a traumatic event.
 Also, Misophonia can run in families.
 If you are struggling with Misophonia, you might have a family member struggling too.
 Lastly, while most people with Misophonia have auditory triggers, some people also have visual triggers.
 Repetitive visual triggers are called Misokinesia.
-An example of this is someone shaking their leg or foot repeatedly.

-Working with a Misophonia therapist can help.
+Working with a Misophonia therapist in Ventura can help.

 Misophonia Science